 Barcodes are generally Global Trade Item Number or GTIN’s.
 They are mostly used by resellers, and it needs to be legit.
 You can take a look at the GS1 website and see the standards for barcodes.
 If you’re reselling through your Shopify store, you will be able to find the barcodes on the original packaging.

 After you complete these fields, you can choose to track the quantity and even keep selling the product after it’s out of stock.
-If you decide not to continue selling the product when it’s out of stock, then the product won’t show in the listings anymore when that happens.
+This is OK for digital, but not physical because you want to make sure you are selling stock you have.

 Lastly, you need to set the total number of units you have on sale.
 Based on this number, you can tell your visitors how many units you have, and Shopify will know when it’s time to hide the listing.